rivas-j/Mechacar_Statistical_Analysis-R/README.md

 ![3 Lot T Test](https://github.com/rivas-j/Mechacar_Statistical_Analysis/blob/98818cd40fbd004cbe852f50be67065b8cd68f04/Resources/Deliverable3_t-test-3lots.png)

 The above T tests separated by lot paints a slightly different story.
 Lots 1 and 2  contain p-values significantly higher than 0.05, indicating strong statistical similarity between each lot's mean PSI and the 1,500 mean PSI.
 Lot 3's p-value came in lower than 0.5, indicating that the Mean PSI is not statistically similar to 1,500 mean PSI.

+## Study Design: MechaCar vs Competition

+We are designing a statistical study that can quantify how the MechaCar performs against the competition.
+In order to best inform our consumers, we are highlighting the Mechacar's superior gas mileage as a dependent variable, and horsepower as the independent variable.
+We're comparing these metrics to the competing leading American, European and Japanese Car Manufacturers.
+Below we will test the following Null and Alternative Hypotheses:

+H<sub>0</sub>: If the amount of horsepower does not affect gas mileage, then increasing the amount of horsepower has no effect on gas mileage.
+H<sub>A</sub>: If the amount of horsepower affects gas mileage, then increasing the amount of horsepower will reduce gas mileage.

+In order to run a proper comparison between MechaCar and its competitors, we want to run a multiple line p-test.
+We want to test gas mileage for cars with >500 Horsepower across different manufacturers and compare to a mean of 30 miles per gallon.
+To accomplish this study, we will need the a data set with the following: Manufacturer, Vehicle Type, Horsepower and MPG.